pimcore/web-to-print-bundle/README.md

+---
+title: Web to Print Module
+---

-# Pimcore Web to Print Bundle
+# Pimcore Web to Print Module

 Adds the ability to create web-to-print documents in Pimcore and to convert them into a PDF.